ton-community/ton-docs/docs/learn/overviews/addresses.md

 After reading this article you will understand how the actors became smart contracts, what the smart-contract address is in TON, and from which parts it consists.

-You will understand what is raw and user-friendly form of the address, what the difference between bounceable and non-bounceable address version and how to work with them from Javascript.

 ## Everything is a smart contract

 We started from [Actor model](/learn/overviews/TON_blockchain_overview#single-actor).
 In fact, actors in TON are technically represented as smart contracts.
 This means that even your wallet is a simple actor (and smart contract).